romsson/dragit/README.md

 * `init()` which is called only once during startup
 * `update()` which is called once time has changed

-Those two functions will make sure the library's internal state is always up to date, regardless how you udpate the data visualization (using regular slider or direct manipulation).
+Those two functions will make sure the library's internal state is always up to date, regardless how you update the data visualization (using regular slider or direct manipulation).

+#### Time Cube

 Then create an internal data structure (namely a time cube) where each row is a data point, and each column a time point.You may want to generate a random time cube (of `nb_data_points` by `nb_time_steps`) as below:

 ```
 var timecube = d3.range(nb_data_points).map(function(d, i) {
 	return d3.range(nb_time_steps).map(function(e, j) {
-		return {x:i, y:Math.random(), t: j};
+		return {x: i, y: Math.random(), t: j};
 	});
 })
 ```

+#### Combination Cube

+(to be detailed soon)

+#### Core Concepts

-Here are a few concepts that are important to undersdant and that we'll refer to later on:
+Here are a few concepts that are important to grasp:

 * **Object (of Interest)**: the graphical marks (SVG node, div, ..) that can be dragged and will indirectly update the visualization.
 * **Focus**: the visual element that is being dragged (can be a simplified simplified such as into a point or shadow).